joshwertheim/irc/README.md

 {"joshwertheim": "I\" love\" to\" sleep\" in!\""}

 Also up for consideration is how I should handle the bot possibly being run for multiple channels or servers.

-I also want to implement a function for searching for a given user's stored quote (if one exists).
-This will likely look like: @rem *username* and will perform a look-up using the dictionary.